 For me blogging is about sharing information and building community to drive sales by sending people to my website.
 I want to build a community of creative professionals who think of me as their go-to-source for business information for arts/crafts.
 As I said, I’ve been blogging since 2007.
 I’ve been sending out a newsletter even longer and publishing business content for creatives since 1994.
 If I keep that intention in mind when I write a blog post, I’m more successful at it.

 This can be “how to” or just sharing the latest information on an upcoming show or exhibit.
 It should provide valuable and actionable content for the readers.

 This helps to establishes you as an expert, the “go to” person on a topic.

 You can also make offers on your products or provide coupons, etc., but the primary goal should be to provide information.
 That’s why people will want to read your blog.

 Take the time to create some type of editorial calendar for blogging, so you know what you will write about.
 You can share a variety of content from your own knowledge to case studies, success stories and testimonials from people you’ve worked with.

-Bloggers are more successful who keep a consistent schedule about blogging.
+Bloggers who keep a consistent schedule about blogging are more successful.
 Readers start to rely on you for specific information and will return to your blog for that type of information.

 Along with consistency comes frequency of postings.
 The more often you post, the greater your readership, and in turn your business will grow.
 Posting on a consistent basis increases your ranking on search engines.